Forecasts for Broadband Intensity Mapping of the Ultraviolet-Optical Background with CASTOR and SPHEREx: Introduction

 { SPHEREx} is an all sky spectro-photometric survey covering 0.75-5 $\mu$m.
 The spacecraft features a 0.2 m mirror and produces spectra of 6.2 arcsec$^2$ pixels by scanning 96 linear variable filters across the sky.
 Although nominally an infrared survey, at $z>5-9$, { SPHEREx} will produce rest-UV intensity maps of Ly$\alpha$ emission.
 Modeling the complete response of a set of narrowband filters approximating the { SPHEREx} instrument can extend these maps to measure the UV continuum and its evolution across these redshifts.

 The plan of this paper is as follows.
-In Section~\ref{sec:1}, we summarize the key features of broadband tomography.
-In Section~\ref{sec:RT}, we review cosmological radiative transfer and introduce our emissivity model and the application of this technique to the expected CASTOR throughput and wavelength coverage.
+In Section~\ref{sec:1}, we introduce our notation and derive the cross-correlation function which is at the heart of broadband tomography.
+In Section~\ref{sec:RT}, we introduce our emissivity model and the application of this technique to the expected CASTOR throughput and wavelength coverage.
 Section~\ref{sec:error} estimates the error budget for such a survey.
 In Section~\ref{sec:results}, we discuss how the additional filter and different wavelength coverage impact our inference of the underlying spectral energy distribution and the EBL monopole.
 Finally, in Section~\ref{sec:spherex}, we extend these results with a discussion of how a broadband tomographic measurement with CASTOR is complementary to broadband constraints from { SPHEREx} and { LUVOIR} on the ultraviolet background and history of Ly$\alpha$ emission.
 We conclude in Section~\ref{sec:conclusions} with a summary of this work.

 Where necessary, this paper assumes a 2018 Planck fiducial cosmology \citep{Planck2018} with $\Omega_m = 0.31$, $\Omega_{\lambda} = 0.69$, $\Omega_{B} = 0.05$, and $H_0 = 67$ km/s/Mpc.